Rodney Marks

 Rodney David Marks (13 March 1968 – 12 May 2000) was an Australian astrophysicist who died from methanol poisoning while working in Antarctica.

 Early life

-Marks was born in Geelong, Victoria in Australia and received his education from the University of Melbourne, later obtaining a PhD from the University of New South Wales.
+Marks was born in Geelong, Victoria, in Australia and received his education from the University of Melbourne, later obtaining a PhD from the University of New South Wales.
 Marks had Tourette syndrome.

 Career

 Marks had wintered over at the South Pole station in 1997–1998, before being employed at the South Pole with the Smithsonian Astrophysical Observatory, working on the Antarctic Submillimeter Telescope and Remote Observatory, a research project for the University of Chicago at the Amundsen–Scott South Pole Station.
 He was engaged to Sonja Wolter, who was overwintering as a maintenance specialist at the base in order to be with him.
-Amundsen–Scott Pole Station is run by the National Science Foundation, a United States government agency, although much work is subcontracted to Raytheon's Polar Services.
+Amundsen–Scott Pole Station is run by the National Science Foundation, a United States government agency, although much work at the time was subcontracted to Raytheon's Polar Services Company.